 Turning Out the Lights

 Audubon North Carolina is partnering with chapters across the state to help darken the skies during migration and decrease bird deaths with the Lights Out North Carolina program.
-North Carolina’s three largest cities – Charlotte, Raleigh and Winston-Salem have already begun Lights Out programs with promising results.
+Three of North Carolina’s five largest cities – Charlotte, Raleigh and Winston-Salem – have already begun Lights Out programs with promising results.

 Volunteers walk the city streets collecting and documenting bird species killed by collisions with specific buildings.
 With this information, these volunteers then talk with building owners and property managers about turning out building lights from 11 pm to dawn during spring and fall migration.
 Already, five buildings in Winston-Salem turn their lights out for birds, reducing bird collisions by about half, and Audubon members in Charlotte and Raleigh are advocating for similar help for migrating birds.